loilo/color-blend/README.md

 // returns { r: 110, g: 170, b: 96, a: 0.768 }
 ```

-Be the way, those are the colors from the logo above.
+By the way, those are the colors from the logo above.
 See?

 ![Visual representation of the example code](explanation.png)